feast

 At the Jordan, the hidden becomes manifest.
 The Logos who had become incarnate in Bethlehem is now declared publicly by the Father and confirmed by the Spirit.
 The divine identity of this particular first-century Jew, living in obscurity in Galilee, is no longer private.

-For the contemplative tradition, the Theophany is an icon of what happens in the interior life of the practitioner: the God who has always been present — who sustains every breath, who is closer to the soul than the soul is to itself — becomes progressively manifest as the eyes of the nous are opened.
+For the contemplative tradition, Theophany is an icon of what happens in the interior life of the practitioner: the God who has always been present — who sustains every breath, who is closer to the soul than the soul is to itself — becomes progressively manifest as the eyes of the nous are opened.
 The soul's Theophany is not a different event from Christ's Theophany but a participation in it: the same Trinity, the same light, the same revealing, mediated through the soul's purification and openness.

 Drink the water.
 Let the water teach you.